France Celebrates la Fête de la Science

 The Science Festival usually takes place in October for 10 days of free events.

-For la fête de la science 2019, there were more than 3320 events in France.
+For la fête de la science, there are more than 1 500 events in France.

 There are three different ways to participate: